rivr-io/rivr-dotnet-client/Readme.md

 #### Security contexts

-As a consumer of this library you will be able to perform actions as a platform or on behalf of the merchants you manage.
-Using this library, we have taken care of the authentication for you.
+A consumer of this library will be able to perform actions as a platform or on behalf of the managed merchants.
+While using this library, we have taken care of the authentication for you along with caching of access tokens.

 ##### Platform level